 Exhibit 1 – Specific Information regarding particular Cloud Apps

 We have reading access to the Google calendars of our customers.
-We store the Google ID of the customer, his email address and an access token as well as the Confluence User ID of the customer in our database.
+We store the Google ID of the customer, the email address, access token as well as the Confluence User ID of the customer in our database.

 Similar to Slack for Confluence, but here we also store access data to personal channels and their “display name”, which in personal channels usually consists of the full name of the user.